An adhesive spray is a type of typical glue that comes in an aerosol canister and is sprayed onto surfaces to bond them together.

-Sprayable adhesives are different from traditional white glue because they are mostly water-based and will soak deeply into the material being glued to create a strong bond that lasts for a long.
+Sprayable adhesives are different from traditional white glue because they are mostly water-based and will soak deeply into the material being glued to create a stronger bond that lasts for a long.

 The adhesive spray is typically used for bonding wood, paper, vinyl, and fabric for numerous projects such as: